TOP OF THE POPS

 Curator/Arlington Museum of Art board president Chris Hightower first considered showing Haring when a grade school-age resident checked out a book about the artist from the local library.

 “The son was so enamored with the stuff, he asked his mom if they could see an exhibition of Haring,” he recalls.
 “She Facebook messaged me and that seed had already been planted in my mind.
-I thought it would never happen, but then I met with a local non-profit looking for an LGBTQ exhibit for the 50th anniversary of Stonewall.
-The non-profit’s head said it absolutely has to be Haring.”
+I thought it would never happen, but then I met with a local non-profit looking for an LGBTQ exhibit to coincide with the 50th anniversary of Stonewall.
+The non-profit’s head said it absolutely had to be Haring.”